ecess-nitd/ecess-audition/README.md

   name TEXT NOT NULL,
   email TEXT NOT NULL,
   phone TEXT NOT NULL,
+  domain TEXT[] NOT NULL,
-  section TEXT NOT NULL,
+  gender TEXT NOT NULL,
+  cgpa NUMERIC(3,2) NOT NULL,
   roll_number TEXT NOT NULL,
-  hall_number TEXT NOT NULL,
   performance TEXT
 );
 ```